CSA-Profiles CRAC format#

 </rdf:RDF>

 The topological action is considered only if the normalEnabled field is set to true.
-Besides, the Switch must reference an existing switch in the network and the PropertyReference must necessarily be Switch.open since a topology action is about opening or closing such a switch.
+Besides, the Switch must reference an existing switch in the network and the PropertyReference must necessarily be Switch.open since a topological action is about opening or closing such a switch.

 The topological action can still be imported if normalEnabled is set to false if the TopologyAction is also defined in the SSI profile with its field enabled set to true.